Tips for Your Visit

 - Do not touch the artwork.

-- Food, drink (including bottled water), and chewing gum are not permitted in the Gallery.
+- Food, drink (including bottled water), and chewing gum are not permitted in the museum.

-- Photographs, with cameras or cell phones, of works in the Gallery’s Collection are permitted, but the use of a flash is prohibited.
+- Photographs, with cameras or cell phones, of works in the museum’s Collection are permitted, but the use of a flash is prohibited.

 - Name tags are helpful.